MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 For organizations that centralize the allocation of resources to projects, [project managers](#project-manager) define [resource requirements](#resource-requirement) at the project level, whereas fulfillment of those resource requirements is delegated to a [resource manager](#resource-manager).
 Project managers can accept or reject resources that the resource manager proposes.

+### Change agent

+Individuals or teams responsible for driving and facilitating change within the organization.
+Change agents play a key role in promoting adoption and managing change effectively.

+### Change impact assessment

+A systematic evaluation of how changes, such as the introduction of Dynamics 365, will impact processes, roles, and the overall structure of the organization.

+### Change management

+A structured approach to transitioning individuals, teams, and organizations from their current state to a desired future state, mitigating resistance to change during Dynamics 365 implementation.

+### Change readiness

+The state of organizational preparedness for change, assessing factors such as employee mindset, skills, and resources to gauge the likelihood of successful Dynamics 365 adoption.

+### Change resistance

+Opposition or reluctance to the changes introduced by Dynamics 365.
+Understanding and addressing resistance is crucial for successful adoption.

 ### Chart of accounts

 A chart of accounts defines a structured list of all the main accounts used in a ledger.
 Each main account has a unique code and a description, and they are organized hierarchically to reflect the company's financial structure.
 In Dynamics 365 Finance and in Dynamics 365 Business Central, a chart of accounts can be assigned to one or more ledgers.
 To use a shared chart of accounts, you can create one chart of accounts and link it to multiple ledgers.